ADAA Principles of Professional Ethics

 Created in 1929 the program was designed to award student members enrolled in dental assisting programs or members taking courses aimed at furthering a career in dental assisting with several available scholarships.

-ADAA Student Members have the opportunity to apply for the Juliette A. Southard/Oral-B Laboratories Scholarship program awarded each year in June deadline for applications Mar 30.
-Awarded annually and funded in part by a grant from Oral-B Laboratories.
+ADAA Student Members have the opportunity to apply for the Juliette A. Southard Scholarship program awarded each year in June deadline for applications March 15.

-If you are interested in applying for the Scholarship, please visit Scholarship.
+If you are interested in applying for the Scholarship, please click here.

 Why is a Dental Office Manager Necessary?
 By Juliette A. Southard, New York City